 SaaS Data Protection for Google Workplace

-DoControl was designed expressly for the multiple layers and attack surfaces of Google Workspace: data, identities, configurations and connected apps.
+DoControl was designed explicitly for the multiple layers and attack surfaces of Google Workspace: data, identities, configurations and connected apps.

 DoControl’s Identity Threat Detection & Response (ITDR) and Insider Risk Management secure your Google Workspace user identities, protecting you from external threat actors or insider threats.
 Data from multiple business-critical SaaS applications and behavior benchmarking for individuals and groups, along with important contextual information from HRIS, EDR and IdP systems enable smart differentiation between normal business activity and suspicious actions.

-DoControl’s Shadow App Discovery & Remediation secure your third-party OAuth connected apps by monitoring app behavior and removing unnecessary apps and app permissions.
+DoControl’s Shadow App Discovery & Remediation secures your third-party OAuth connected apps by monitoring app behavior and removing unnecessary apps and app permissions, ensuring comprehensive cloud security from third-party integrations.

 DoControl’s SaaS Misconfiguration Management secures your Google Workspace admin configurations, checking them against industry standards like CIS and offering remediation guidance.